renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Warning: this is an experimental feature and may be modified or removed in a future non-major release.

-TODO: Check if this feature is still present in Renovate code.

 ## requireConfig

 ## secrets